Long Term Disability Lawyer

 Various parties may be responsible for paying long-term disability benefits.
 If you have an private long-term disability coverage with an insurance company at the time you became disabled, the company is obligated to pay you long-term disability benefits.
 In other cases, many employers may have disability coverage as part of their benefits packages.
 In some cases those premiums are paid by the employer and in other cases by the employee.
 When a claim is made the specific wording of the policy or contract will determine who pays the benefits.

 In some cases where an employee is unionized or under a collective bargaining agreement, the rules for when a benefit is paid can depend on the wording of those agreements.
-It is important to speak with a lawyer to understand your rights.
+It is important to speak to a lawyer at Singer Katz LLP in Toronto to understand your rights.

 What kind of disability does the policy cover?